ejpgraham/calculator/readme.txt

 WHAT'S NEXT?

 So the calculator can return negative numbers but currently can't accept them.
 As I noted earlier I could also include exponents and parentheses.
 I could build a simple calculator interface, as well.
 One of the joys of programming is that there are so many different ways to expand and improve a project.
-If this were a true take home test for an application
+If this were a true take home test for an application, these features would be good to include, so I can hopefully stand out from the other applicants.